zenaton/zenaton-boilerplate/README.md

 cd docker && docker-compose up
 ```

-Check that your agent is running properly here: https://app.zenaton.com/agents

 ### Run on Heroku

 Follow this button [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy), then fill in the env variables and click "deploy".

+### Run somewhere else

+Check our [documentation](https://docs.zenaton.com/going-to-production/) for more options (AWS, Google Cloud, Clever Cloud ...)

-Check that your agent is running properly here: https://app.zenaton.com/agents
+### Checking that your project is running
+Whatever your installation method, you should see that a new Agent is listening from this url: https://app.zenaton.com/agents (if you do not see it, please check again that you have selected the right application and environment).

 ## Dispatching Tasks and Workflows